AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 particles.push(new Particle(x, y, col));

-Creates a new Particle at the burst location with the bubble's color and adds it to the particles array
+Creates a new Particle object at position (x, y) with the bubble's color and adds it to the particles array.
+The Particle constructor will randomize its direction, speed, and color variant

 mousePressed()

-mousePressed() is a p5.js built-in function that triggers whenever the mouse button is pressed.
-It delegates to handlePop() to check if any bubbles were clicked.
+mousePressed() is a p5.js event function that runs automatically when the user clicks.
+It delegates to handlePop() to keep the code modular.

 function mousePressed() {